rubenpazch/js-weather-app/README.md

-# Javascript To-do List
+# Javascript Weather App

-> This project is about building a static website for a restaurant using pure javascript, Webpack, modules, building the entire site using just Javascript, and get more practice on DOM manipulation by dynamically rendering a simple restaurant homepage.
+This project is about building a web application to show a weather forecast using weather API from external services like https://openweathermap.org/ and https://giphy.com/, you should be able to search for a specific location and toggle displaying the data in Fahrenheit or Celsius.

 ![screenshot](./app_screenshot.png)